 Oils have always got a bad rap when it comes to acne.
-Especially skin care for acne.
+Whether it is in food or oils in skin care for acne.
 If you have acne you are always advised to look for products that are oil free.
-Oil free moisturizers and oil free face washes have always been held in high esteem by acne sufferers.
+Oil free moisturisers and oil free face washes have always been held in high esteem by acne sufferers.
 Since it is assumed that acne is caused by excess oil, oil has never been a big part of any skin care routine meant for acne prone skin.

-In this post however I’m going to show you how you can use oils in your skin care even when you have acne.
+In this post however I’m going to show you how you can use oils in skin care even when you have acne.
+I’m also going to tell you why it is bad to banish all oil from your skin.

 Why is it that people with acne are often asked to stay away from using oil on their faces?
 This is because it is generally assumed that acne is caused by excess oil.
 This is not really true.
 There are people who have oily skin who do not have acne.
 There are also people with dry skin who have severe acne.
 Acne is caused by a buildup of sebum i.e oil in the pore, when the pore is blocked by dead skin.
 This sebum is secreted by the sebaceous glands in the skin.
 It is nothing to do with any oil or anything that is applied on the surface of the skin.